EminCakmak/SeedPhraseEncryptor/README.md

 ## Usage

 1. **Encrypt your seed phrase**:
-   - Enter your seed phrase in the "Seed Phrase" field.
+   - Enter your seed phrase in the first input field.
    - Enter a password that only you know (this will be used to encrypt the seed phrase).
    - Press the "Encrypt" button to generate the encrypted seed phrase.
    - The encrypted phrase can then be written on your NFC cards or any other backup method.

 2. **Decrypt your seed phrase**:
-   - Enter the encrypted seed phrase in the "Encrypted/Decrypted output" field.
+   - Enter the encrypted seed phrase in the first input field.
    - Enter the same password you used for encryption.
-   - Press the "Decrypt" button to reveal the original seed phrase.
+   - Press the "Decrypt" button to reveal the original text.

 ## Important Notes